EnterpriseDB/barman/doc/manual/66-about.en.md

 ## License and Contributions

-Barman is the property of 2ndQuadrant Limited and its code is distributed under GNU General Public License 3.
+Barman is the property of EnterpriseDB UK Limited and its code is distributed under GNU General Public License 3.

 © Copyright EnterpriseDB UK Limited 2011-2021